 That being said, your family’s adaptability to the ever-changing environment of this country is a major factor that should help you make the right decision.

-Natural Disaster Risk: MEDIUM to HIGH
+Natural Disaster Risks in Chile: MEDIUM to HIGH

 It’s worth noting that earthquakes are prone to take place in Chile at any time.
 That is because Chile is situated in a highly seismically active zone for volcanic eruptions and earthquakes alike.
 Hence, throughout the years, this country has gone through a lot of earthquakes, some more severe than others.

 This is why you should be prepared for whatever may come, if you’re visiting Chile.
 For the most part, building codes feature high earthquake standards.
 Hence, if they are taken into account, you should be on the safe side.

 However, make sure you familiarize yourself with the recommended safety procedures you should follow in the case of a tsunami or earthquake.
 Plus, before you proceed to hike a volcanic mountain, get appropriate information regarding its volcanic activity.

 First of all, it is worth mentioning that you should cross the borders of Chile only via authorized points and should not drive/ walk around the border edges elsewhere.
 This is because the border areas are reportedly infested with minefields – especially near the borders with Bolivia, Peru, and Argentina.
 While landmines usually affect local people and livestock, they may become deadly to the unwary traveler.
 Moreover, even though minefields are usually market clearly, some of them come with old and damaged fences, making the fields and markings harder to notice.